 Most employers prefer that EMCs have several years of experience working in emergency situations, according to O*Net.
 Prospective emergency management workers may also be required to submit to a background check, specifically in positions where EMCs handle classified information.
 Some states require licensing and certification for all emergency management personnel.

-According to the U.S. Bureau of Labor Statistics (BLS), employment opportunities for emergency management directors were projected to increase 8% between 2012 and 2022, which is about average.
-These professionals earned an average of $69,810 per year as of 2014, reports the BLS.
+According to the U.S. Bureau of Labor Statistics (BLS), employment opportunities for emergency management directors were projected to increase 6% between 2014 and 2024, which is about average.
+These professionals earned a median salary of $67,330 per year as of 2015, reports the BLS.